adiwg/mdEditor-doc/getting-started/simple-metadata-record.md

 ---

 In this section we will step through creating a simple metadata record.
-Admittedly far too simple to serve as a meaningful metadata record in the real world, but just enough to give you an idea of how mdEditor works before examining any one of its features in detail.
-So open your browser and load mdEditor so you can see the Dashboard.
-See [Starting up mdEditor](starting-up-mdeditor.md) if you missed out on how to do this.
+Admittedly our record will be far too simple to serve as a meaningful metadata record in the real world, but will contain enough hands-on experience to give you and idea of how mdEditor works.
+Later on we'll examine the features of mdEditor in more detail.
+For now, open your browser and load mdEditor so you can see the Dashboard.
+See [Starting up mdEditor](starting-up-mdeditor.md) if you missed out hon how to do this.

 You should see something like this ...